mysql/mysql-ndb-operator/README.md

 ## Image building

 **Prerequisite**: You have a build directory available that is build for OL8.
-You can use a OL8 build container in docker/ol8 for that.
+You can use a OL8 build-container in docker/ol8 for that or download a readily compiled OL8 build.

-If you use minikube then set the environment to minikube:
+If you use minikube then set the environment to minikube first before building the image.

 ```sh
 # copy necessary ndb binaries